-How can these plant disease identification apps help?
+How can a plant disease identification app help you?

-Bacterial Blight: Found worldwide widely this disease is caused by bacteria living in the plant debris, canker, and soil.
+- Bacterial Blight: Found worldwide, this disease is caused by bacteria living in the plant debris, canker, and soil.
 So, avoid overhead watering to keep leaves dry.

 MORE POSTS: 10 Best Watering Tracker Apps

-How do you identify diseases in house plants without any application?
+How to identify diseases in houseplants without an App

-Houseplants grown in pots/containers need to look after every week or once in a few weeks.
+Houseplants grown in pots/containers need to be looked after every week or once in a few weeks.
 Bugs can infest indoor plants, you can treat houseplants with a home remedy.

-Houseplants are also infested by fungi like fungus mycelia causing Crown and Stem Rot, Grey molds, Powdery mildew, and White Molds.
-To protect your houseplants from these fungi, you can watch this beautiful YouTube video “Fungus on Houseplants” by Wandering Whittles.
+Fungi such as fungus mycelia can infect and harm houseplants, leading to issues like Crown and Stem Rot, Grey molds, Powdery mildew, and White mold.
+To safeguard your houseplants against these fungi, you may find it helpful to view the captivating YouTube video titled “Fungus on Houseplants” created by Wandering Whittles.